 Months of entry

-The programme utilises an enquiry based learning approach which builds on your existing skills for learning and is underpinned by a student centred philosophy.
-It also encompasses shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.
+The course offers an enquiry-based, person-centred approach, building on your existing skills for learning.
+It also incorporates shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.

 Information for international students